Yohan Mollo: Return to Krylia Sovetov Samara

 On 6 September 2018, he returned to Russia, rejoining Krylia Sovetov Samara on a one-year deal.
 He left Krylia Sovetov in January 2019.

 Sochaux

 On 28 January 2019, he signed with Sochaux until the end of the 2018–19 season.

 Panathinaikos

 On 25 July 2019, Mollo joined Panathinaikos on a two-year contract.

 In January 2020 he joined Ligue 2 side US Orléans on loan for the rest of the season.
 He made six appearances while Orléans placed last in the league when the season was abandoned due to the COVID-19 pandemic.

 On 23 October 2020, after 11 months he is again part of Panathinaikos' squad.
 Specifically, the French winger had played for last time on 24 November 2019 in a match against Panetolikos, as a late substitution.
 After a quarrel with club's coach Giorgos Donis, before a Super League match with Xanthi F.C. he was loaned out, to return in the summer of 2020, with ex- Panathinaikos coach Dani Poyatos not counting on him.

+Olympique Alès

+On 5 December 2024, Mollo signed with Olympique Alès in the fifth-tier Championnat National 3.